mixer-a/Terminal/README.md

-My homeworks by terminal on course QA by Vadim Ksendzov
+My terminal homeworks on QA course by Vadim Ksendzov